Managing Asset Auditing & Asset Depreciation

 The Tagged Assets section of the platform will show a current up-to-date overview of all the asset statuses.

-You can change what gets displayed on the table, group alike records, search for records, export them, format them, change the behavior of some functionalities, set up various notifications, sync with other platforms e.g. Google Sheets or Microsoft Excel, and generate custom reports.
+You can change how the data gets formatted and presented on the table or what gets displayed on it, group alike records, search for records, export them, format them, change the behavior of some functionalities, set up various notifications, sync with other platforms e.g. Google Sheets or Microsoft Excel, and generate custom reports.

 If you’re part of a team, you can add other team members as sub-users and assign them permission to access certain features.